Last Updated on June 15, 2023 by Louisa

 - There’s a Snake in My School by David Walliams and Tony Ross

-When searching through the ‘top-rated Amazon originals’ I found that most of the titles were in the romance genres.
+When searching through the ‘top-rated Amazon originals’ I found that most of the titles on Kindle Unlimited were in the romance genres.
 Authors such as Colleen Hoover and T L Swan have a few titles available, and most of the other titles I came across seemed to have a romance element.

 If you love romance novels, then it might be worth signing up for Kindle Unlimited books.